VeryLongNicknameSuchWow/SoloQ_Notifier/README.md

 - `USERNAME`: The username of the player you want to track.
 - `USER_REGION`: The specific region the player plays in, e.g., `na1` for North America.
 - `WIDE_REGION`: The broad region the player is in, e.g., `americas` for North America.
 - `DATA_FILE`: The name of the data file to store game and error information.
+This file should be unique for each username (when using multiple config files).

 You can get your Riot Games API key [here](https://developer.riotgames.com/).
 User and wide regions should match [Riot Games API routing values](https://developer.riotgames.com/docs/lol#routing-values).
 Information on how to